projtrack/Software-requiresments-Specification/Schema.md

 #### Address
-- Phone Number:
-- Mobile Number:
+- street_1
-- Email Address:
+- street_2
-- Company ID:
+- state
-- Website:
+- postcode
 - Created_at
 - Updated_at
 - Deleted_at